TyrusHenry0x/OverC/README.md

 - Full Crud functionality for Projects and Tasks.
  -->
 ### Client (Front End)
-- Home Page (Not Signed In)
-- Home Page (Signed In)
+- Home Page
-- Sign In
-- Sign Up ("Create an Account")
-- Project Page
+- Constellation Page
-- Task Page
+- About Page
 - Navbar

 ### Server(Back End)
-- Login/Authentication
 - Relationships between Session and Task tables
 - Build a Ruby on Rails server, exposing RESTful JSON endpoints.
 - Utilize Rails to define models for interacting with the database.